lVlyke/rpi-cam-harmonize-server/README.md

 ## Requirements

+> [!IMPORTANT]
+> This project uses the legacy camera module and currently works only with the legacy version of Raspberry Pi OS (Bullseye or earlier).
+If you are using the Rasperry Pi Imager, select **Raspberry Pi OS (Legacy, 32-bit) Lite**.

-* Raspberry Pi running Raspberry Pi OS (desktop or lite, tested on RPi Zero and 3B+ running Buster - **32-bit OS only, arm64 not currently supported**)
+* Raspberry Pi running Raspberry Pi OS (desktop or lite, tested on RPi Zero and 3B+ running **legacy OS version (Bullseye or earlier) - 32-bit OS only, arm64 not currently supported)**
 * Raspberry Pi camera module (or equivalent)
 * Philips Hue Bridge with compatible lights

 ## Installation

+> [!IMPORTANT]
-Before starting, **please make sure that the legacy camera interface has been enabled on your Raspberry Pi**.
-You can do this by running `sudo raspi-config` and enabling the camera under `Interface Options`.
+> Before starting, **ensure that the legacy camera interface has been enabled on your Raspberry Pi**.
+You can do this by running `sudo raspi-config` and enabling the legacy camera module under `Interface Options`.

 First, clone the project onto your Pi: